 David P. Frick began a legal career in 1991 with a clerkship in the Meilen District Court in Zurich and in 1993 became assistant to the Banking Law Chair at Zurich University Law School.
-From 1994 to 1999 he was an attorney in the International Corporate and Litigation practice groups of Cravath, Swaine & Moore, the New York law firm, before becoming Group General Counsel and Managing Director of Credit Suisse Group, Zurich, in 1999.
-In 2003 David Frick was appointed as a Member of the Executive Board at Credit Suisse Group and became the company's Head of Legal and Compliance in 2005.
+From 1994 to 1999, he was an attorney in the International Corporate and Litigation practice groups of Cravath, Swaine & Moore, the New York law firm, before becoming Group General Counsel and Managing Director of Credit Suisse Group, Zurich, in 1999.
+In 2003, David P. Frick was appointed as a Member of the Executive Board at Credit Suisse Group and became the company's Head of Legal and Compliance in 2005.

-David Frick joined Nestlé S.A. in 2006 as Senior Vice President, Corporate Governance and Compliance.
+David P. Frick joined Nestlé S.A. in 2006 and serves as Senior Vice President, Corporate Governance, Compliance and Corporate Services.

-He is also on the Committee on Extraterritoriality for the International Chamber of Commerce in Paris, and the Legal Committee for the Swiss-American Chamber of Commerce.
+He is a member of the Board of Economiesuisse and also represents Nestlé at SwissHoldings.
+David P. Frick serves on the Committee on Extraterritoriality for the International Chamber of Commerce in Paris and the Legal Committee for the Swiss-American Chamber of Commerce.